ctyar/pingct/README.md

   -?, -h, --help    Show help and usage information

 Commands:
-  -c, --config    Prints the path to the config file -t, --test      Just runs the tests
+  config    Prints the path to the config file
 ```

 Currently, the tests are: